rachitkakkar/lasa-surveyor-website/src/posts/survey-1-results_2022_2023.md

 English was still contested, mostly between red and blue, though yellow had roughly 1 in 6 votes.
 Blue leads slightly here, followed by red and yellow.
 ![English](../../img/posts/3/English.png)

 Math was mostly divided between red and blue, which together made up 86.9% of votes.
-Blue led here.
+Red had a slight lead here.
 ![Grade Levels](../../img/posts/3/Math.png)

 Science was the least contested, with almost 75% of voters selecting green.